 Some programs also require up-to-date first aid or CPR training before the first day of classes.
 Check your program’s Entrance Requirements page for specific information.

-Some clinical sites will require a criminal record check (also called a security clearance check or police information check).
-If a check is required, it must be completed with in 90 days of the student's appointment with Requisite.
+Most clinical sites require a Police Information Check (criminal record check or a security clearance check.)
+The majority of the School of Health and Life Sciences programs require all students to complete a Criminal Record Check prior to the program start date.
+It must be completed with in 90 days of the student attending a Police Information Check Clearance Session at NAIT.
 Please see the program specific pages or contact the programs for further information.